 Did you know that GVFB rescues safe, quality food from businesses such as farms, food wholesalers, large chain distribution warehouses, retail stores and grocers?

-These industry donations are critical and make up over 40% of all food donated to the GVFB, which is on average 1.9M pounds of healthy, nutritious food each year.
+These industry donations are critical and make up over 80% of all food donated to the GVFB.
+Between July 2019 and June 2020, we received a total of 3.4M pounds of food from our industry partners!

 Nearly 60% of all of the food produced in Canada is either lost or wasted.
 Of that, 32 percent – equaling 11.2 million metric tonnes of lost food – is avoidable and is edible food that could be redirected to support people in our communities.